truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 * UI support for installing NVIDIA GPU drivers is added ([NAS-130588](https://ixsystems.atlassian.net/browse/NAS-130588)).

 * Improve handling for file renaming in case insensitive filesystems ([NAS-130743](https://ixsystems.atlassian.net/browse/NAS-130743)).
+  This prevents name collision errors some MacOS users experience when trying to rename a file to change its case on a case-insensitive filesystem.

 * Prevent applications from running startup processes before acquiring the default interface ([NAS-130863](https://ixsystems.atlassian.net/browse/NAS-130863)).